Lexington One Educational Foundation Awards Spring 2024 Michelin Golden Apple Teacher Grants

 NEWS RELEASE – FOR IMMEDIATE RELEASE

-Congratulations to all of the Educational Foundation’s spring Michelin Golden Apple Grant Award winners:
+Congratulations to all of the Educational Foundation’s Spring Michelin Golden Apple Grant Award winners:

 - Beechwood Middle School – Anne Peterson

-- Centerville Elementary School – Angie Flitter
+- Carolina Springs Elementary School – Michelle Torok

 - Forts Pond Elementary School – Patricia Deaver, Jennifer Dingeldein

-The leadership team at Michelin North America’s Lexington, SC sites is terrific to make these grants possible through generous annual donations.
+The leadership team at Michelin North America’s Lexington, SC site is terrific to make these grants possible through generous annual donations.
 Accordingly, the Educational Foundation offers this grant opportunity to Lexington District One teachers in the fall and spring of each school year.
 Teachers can apply for up to $250 in grant funds to help provide unique educational experiences for their students.
 The grants enable teachers to purchase items that enhance students’ learning opportunities that are not typically supported by the school budget.